 Slovakia: The High Tatras mountains looming over Poprad, exploring Spiš Castle where they filmed Dragonheart, the romantic Bojnice Castle, the historic city of Trenčín, the under-rated capital Bratislava;

 Why?
 The rock-cut churches of Lalibela.
 The castles of Gondar.
-The Simien Mountains and the Gelada.
+The Simien Mountains, Jinbar Waterfall, and the Gelada.
 And so many other places whose existence I only learnt of when I entered Ethiopia, and to which I need to return to one day.

 NOTE: Africa is the continent I’ve seen the least of to date, meaning my sample set is the weakest.